gppc-dev/startkit-dynamic/README.md

   * we will track time/memory usage

 # Evaluation Workflow
+* The docker image working directory should be set to the directory where executables are.

 1. Build docker image based on dockerfile in submission repo.
 2. Start the container in background.
 3. Run pre-processing for debug maps.